PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 zero-time automorphisms therefore do not multiply the cache entries for the same physical operation.

+Output mappings are GF(2) transformations rather than only permutations.
+One local `L<n>` or `TP<n>` column may route to several algorithm-wide columns;
+repeated destinations cancel by parity, including cancellation between routing rows.
+Empty target sets explicitly project a local column away, while missing mappings remain errors.
+This is needed to reuse a physical slice before later logical Clifford gates: H swaps logical X/Z columns and CX fans some Pauli effects into two output columns.

 The cache deliberately accepts a caller-defined ordered key.
 A physical template compiler should include circuit identity, code geometry, detector schema, temporal horizon, and noise-support topology in that key.
 It should not